virtual-cast/Zenject/README.md

 1. **FromResolveAllGetter&lt;ObjectType&gt;** - Same as FromResolveGetter except will match multiple values or zero values.

 1. **FromSubContainerResolve** - Get **ResultType** by doing a lookup on a subcontainer.
 Note that for this to work, the sub-container must have a binding for **ResultType**.
 This approach can be very powerful, because it allows you to group related dependencies together inside a mini-container, and then expose only certain classes (aka <a href="https://en.wikipedia.org/wiki/Facade_pattern">"Facades"</a>) to operate on this group of dependencies at a higher level.
-For more details on using sub-containers, see <a href="#sub-containers-and-facades">this section</a>.
+For more details on using sub-containers, see [this section](#sub-containers-and-facades).
 There are several ways to define the subcontainer:

     1. **ByNewPrefabMethod** - Initialize subcontainer by instantiating a new prefab.
 Note that unlike `ByNewContextPrefab`, this bind method does not require that there be a GameObjectContext attached to the prefab.
 In this case the GameObjectContext is added dynamically and then run with the given installer method.